irving-n/VBA_DataStructure/Examples.md

 ***
 ## Homogeneous

+### TypeName checks all elements within a data structure and returns the typename if they're the same type, otherwise returns False
+#### Debating whether to change the return to empty string (?) on mismatch

 | Variable | Data Type(s) | Description |
 | :---: |:--- |:--- |
 | --- | --- | --- |